pingcap/docs-dm/en/overview.md

 ### High availability

-When multiple DM-master nodes are deployed, all DM-master nodes will use the embedded etcd to form a cluster.
+When you deploy multiple DM-master nodes, all DM-master nodes use the embedded etcd to form a cluster.
 The DM-master cluster is used to store metadata such as cluster node information and task configuration.
-The leader node elected through etcd is used to provide services related to cluster management and data migration task management.
-Therefore, if the number of available DM-master nodes exceeds half of the deployed nodes, services can be provided normally.
+The leader node elected through etcd is used to provide services such as cluster management and data migration task management.
+Therefore, if the number of available DM-master nodes exceeds half of the deployed nodes, the DM cluster can normally provide services.

 When the number of deployed DM-worker nodes exceeds the number of upstream MySQL/MariaDB nodes, the related DM-worker nodes that exceed the number of upstream nodes will be idle by default.
 If a DM-worker node goes offline or is isolated from the DM-master leader, the DM-master can automatically schedule data migration tasks of the original DM-worker node to other idle DM-worker nodes.
 (If the worker node is isolated, the related data migration tasks will be automatically stopped); if no idle DM-worker nodes can be scheduled, the data migration tasks of the original DM-worker will not be performed.